azat-io/eslint-rule-benchmark/readme.md

 **Configuration Fields:**

 - **Global Settings (optional, at the root of the config object):**
-  - `iterations: number`: Default number of measurement iterations for each test.
+  - `iterations: number`: Default number of measurement iterations for each code sample.
   - `warmup: object`: Default warmup configuration.
     - `iterations: number`: Number of warmup iterations.
-    - `enabled: boolean`: Whether warmup is enabled.
+    - `enabled: boolean`: Whether warmup is enabled (defaults to `true`).
   - `timeout: number`: Default target time in milliseconds for tinybench to run each sample's benchmark.
 - **`tests: array` (required):** An array of test specification objects.
-Each object defines a benchmark scenario:
+Each object defines a rule to be benchmarked and can contain multiple test cases.
-  - `name: string` (required): A descriptive name for this test, used in reports.
+  - `name: string` (required): A descriptive name for this test specification (e.g., "Rule: no-console Performance").
+Used in reports.
   - `ruleId: string` (required): The ESLint rule identifier (e.g., `plugin-name/rule-name` or `core-rule-name`).
   - `rulePath: string` (required for local/custom rules): The file path to the rule's implementation.
-Can be omitted if the rule is a core ESLint rule or from a plugin that ESLint can resolve through its own configuration (though providing it ensures clarity).
+  - `iterations?: number`: Optional.
+Overrides global `iterations` for all cases in this test specification.
+  - `warmup?: object`: Optional.
+Overrides global `warmup` settings for all cases in this test specification.
+    - `iterations?: number`
+    - `enabled?: boolean`
+  - `timeout?: number`: Optional.
+Overrides global `timeout` for all cases in this test specification.
+  - **`cases: array` (required):** An array of test case objects for this rule.
+Each case defines a specific scenario.
+    - `name?: string`: Optional.
+A descriptive name for this specific test case.
+If not provided, one might be generated.
-  - `testPath: string | string[]` (required): Path(s) to files or directories containing code samples to benchmark against.
+    - `testPath: string | string[]` (required): Path(s) to files or directories containing code samples for this case.
     - `options?: unknown[]`: Optional.
-An array of options for the ESLint rule, same as in an ESLint config file (e.g., `[{ "myOption": true }]`).
+An array of options for the ESLint rule for this specific case, same as in an ESLint config file.
     - `severity?: 0 | 1 | 2`: Optional.
-The severity for the rule (0=off, 1=warn, 2=error).
+The severity for the rule for this specific case (0=off, 1=warn, 2=error).
 Defaults to 2 (error) if not specified.
-  - `benchmarkSettings?: object`: Optional.
-Allows overriding global benchmark settings (`iterations`, `warmup`, `timeout`) specifically for this test.

 ## Metrics and Output